hhnguyen-20/movies_dashboard_22_24/README.md

 ## Setup

 ### Database
 First, get the database going.
 Open MySQL and run the `db.sql` script.
-That'll create the database, tables, and load the data from the CSV files (assuming they're in `~/Desktop/movies_2324/data/`).
+That'll create the database, tables, and load the data from the CSV files (assuming they're in `~/Desktop/movies_dashboard_22_24/data/`).

+Second, run `queries.sql` script.run to verify that the database has been successfully loaded and create an index for faster data retrieval.

 ### Python Environment
 To run the Flask app: